qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 The name of this function may be chosen freely, as long as it is a valid [global identifier](https://llvm.org/docs/LangRef.html#identifiers) by LLVM standard.

-The entry point may not take any parameters and must return void.
+The entry point may not take any parameters and must return an exit code in the form of a 64-bit integer.
+The exit code 0 must be used to indicate a successful execution of the program.

 ### Attributes